raesene/kube_security_lab/Scenario Setups/ssh-to-cluster-admin.md

 - `ansible-playbook ssh-to-cluster-master.yml`

-Then get a note of the IP address of the Kubernetes cluster with
+Then get a note of the IP address of the Kubernetes cluster from the output of the ansible playbook or with

 ```
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' sshcm-control-plane